luccahuguet/luccahuguet/README.md

 -->

 💼  I am currently working at:
- - Elfotec, as a data scientist.
-Creating AI solutions for object detection in python
+ - Elfotec, as a data engineer, treating very large databases with sql, shell scripting and python

-🌱  I’m currently studying:
+🌱  I’m currently building:
- - the YOLO family of models, encompassing most of the state of the art object detection models, and their applications for custom data
- - Python
- - Nushell
+ - Yazelix! zellij, yazi with nushell and lua scripting add a File Tree to Helix in an IDE-like experience

 📫  Reach me via: